-Each of the Participants for the Pledged Agreements is identified in APPENDIX C --- "PLEDGED AGREEMENTS FOR THE SERIES 2013 BONDS."
-On the date of issuance of the Series 2013 Bonds, no single Participant will have Pledged Agreements having an outstanding principal amount exceeding twenty percent (20%) of the aggregate outstanding principal amount of all Pledged Agreements (collectively, the "Participant Criteria for Continuing Disclosure").
-The outstanding principal amount of Bonds and the composition of the Pledged Agreements pledged to secure such Bonds will change over time due to scheduled principal amortization and prepayments, if any, releases and substitutions and, with respect to Bonds, the issuance of additional series of Bonds.
-As a result, a Participant may hereafter satisfy the Participant Criteria for Continuing Disclosure and will be deemed at such time to be an "Obligated Participant."
-Each Obligated Participant will be required to deliver to the Authority a Continuing Disclosure Undertaking for so long as the Series 2013 Bonds are outstanding, in substantially the form of APPENDIX F - "FORM OF OBLIGATED PARTICIPANT CONTINUING See also "CONTINUING DISCLOSURE."
-DISCLOSURE AGREEMENT."
-An Obligated Participant's continuing disclosure obligations remain until all payments due under its Pledged Agreement have been made or its Loan is no longer a Pledged Agreement.
+Each of the Participants for the Pledged Agreements will be an Illinois unit of local government.
+A discrete borrower may be a Participant with respect to more than one Pledged Agreement.
+As noted above under "PROJECTED CASH FLOW AND DEBT SERVICE TABLE-Characteristics of Initial Pledged Agreements," on the date of issuance of the Series 2016 Bonds, only MWRD will have Initial Pledged Agreements having an outstanding principal amount exceeding twenty percent (20%) of the aggregate outstanding principal amount of all Initial Pledged Agreements (the "Participant Criteria for Continuing Disclosure").
+As a result, MWRD will be an "Obligated Participant" on the date of issuance of the Series 2016 Bonds.
+The outstanding principal amount of Bonds and the composition of the Pledged Agreements pledged to secure the Bonds will change over time due to scheduled principal amortization and prepayments, if any, releases and substitutions and the issuance of additional series of Bonds or other Additional Indebtedness.
+As a result, additional Participants may hereafter satisfy the Participant Criteria for Continuing Disclosure and will be deemed at such time to be an "Obligated Participant".
+On the date of issuance of the Series 2016 Bonds, MWRD will deliver and, at any time another Participant becomes an Obligated Participant, such Participant will be required to deliver, to the Authority a Continuing Disclosure Undertaking in substantially the form contained in APPENDIX E-"FORM OF OBLIGATED PARTICIPANT CONTINUING DISCLOSURE AGREEMENT".
+See also "CONTINUING DISCLOSURE".
+An Obligated Participant's continuing disclosure obligations remain for so long as the Series 2016 Bonds are outstanding or, if sooner, such time as all payments due under its Pledged Agreement have been made or its Loan is no longer outstanding under a Pledged Agreement.